zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-According to the above table, the Price Model 2 has the lowest average out-of-sample around 58000.
+According to the above table, the Price Model 2 has the lowest average out-of-sample (usually around 58000, sometimes even below 57000).
 However, the Price Model 2 includes the variable landValue as a feature variable, which is a part of price.
 Therefore, the low RMSE of Price Model 2 is probably from using a part of the target variable to explain the outcome, which disturbs the assessment of the predictive abilities of the feature variables.
 To see that, we ran the Price Model 2 after removing landValue and its interactions with other feature variables on the right-hand side.
 The resulted RMSE (of Price Model 2.1) increased to around 64000, though still lower than the Baseline Model 1.

 To address this problem, we implemented the Step 2, building three models with the houseValue as the target variable, as shown in Table 1.3